-Occasionally, you will need to be able to allow exceptions to file screening.
+Occasionally, you need to allow exceptions to file screening.
 For example, you might want to block video files from a file server, but you need to allow your training group to save the video files for their computer-based training.
 To allow files that other file screens are blocking, create a file screen exception.

-To determine which file types will be allowed with the file screen exception, file groups are assigned.
+You assign file groups to determine which file types will be allowed in the file screen exception.

-Under Exception path, type or select the path to which the exception will apply.
-The exception will apply to the folder and all of its subfolders.
+In the Exception path text box, type or select the path that the exception will apply to.
+The exception will apply to the selected folder and all of its subfolders.

-If you want to view the members and non-members of a file group, highlight the file group, and click Edit.
+If you want to view the file types that a file group includes and excludes, click the file group label, and click Edit.